sc0pena/Boston_air_bnb/README.md

 ## File Descriptions<a name="descriptions"></a>
 - SP_dsnano_BostonAirbnb.ipynb - notebook containing CRISP-DM process flow and other details
-- Boston_listings.csv - file downloaded from Kaggle containing Airbnb listing data
+- Boston_listings.csv - file downloaded from Kaggle containing Airbnb listing data (NOTE: file renamed from listings.csv to boston_listings.csv)

 ## Results<a name="results"></a>
 - A business explanation of the results can be found on Medium: LINK HERE